 By completing this program participants will:

-• Learn to have powerful safety conversations that change behaviours, influence safety culture, and demonstrate leadership.
+• Learn how to have powerful safety conversations that empower people taking accountability for their own safety behaviours and show leadership in the workplace.

 ABOUT THIS PROGRAM